 The staff seemed thrilled at my pronouncements, and Eyanna appeared slightly shocked at my choice of words.
 "You…were in there much longer than I expected, friend Bart," she ventured.
 "Were there…problems?"

-Shaking my head slowly, I replied, “The three of us conversed, and I stated my objections and concerns, then your mother left the room (I hoped!) and your father and I continued our conversation at length.
+Shaking my head slowly, I replied, "The three of us conversed, and I stated my objections and concerns, then your mother left the room (I hoped!) and your father and I continued our conversation at length.
 As former warriors, we had more common points of interest than I had expected.
-I respect him immensely.”
+I like him immensely."
 Other than saying that I felt she might regain eventual ascendancy to the throne, I’d really told her very little.
 The staff, however, took my words as gospel from on high, and left the area in the best of spirits.